malusamayo/Weaver/README.md

-# KGTest
+# Weaver
-KGTest builds knowledge graph (from language models) to elicit requirements for ML model testing.
+Weaver builds knowledge graph (from language models) to elicit requirements for ML model testing.
 Use it to interactively explore different aspects of your model!

 ## Build

-1. Create new virtual environment: `conda create -n kgtest python=3.8; conda activate kgtest`
+1. Create new virtual environment: `conda create -n weaver python=3.8; conda activate weaver`
 2. Install all Python dependencies: `pip install -r requirements.txt`
 3. Build front-end code: `cd Capability; npm install; npm run build; cd -`
 4. Open `demo.ipynb` in a Jupyter Notebook to use the tool